Wyoming Highway 318: History

-The section of present-day Wyoming Highway 270 from US 26 at Guernsey north to Hartville at present-day Wyoming Highway 318 was formerly designated as Wyoming Highway 318 prior to the 1970s.
-Highway 318 used to begin as US 26 at Guernsey and end at Sunrise with a 90 degree turn at Hartville.
+The section of present-day Wyo 270 from U.S. Route 26 (US 26), east of Guernsey, north to Hartville at present-day WYO 318 was formerly designated as Wyoming Highway 318 prior to the 1970s.
+WYO 318 used to begin as US 26 at Guernsey and end at Sunrise with a 90 degree turn at Hartville.
 The stretch between Guernsey and Hartville was recommissioned as Wyoming Highway 270 when that road was completed between Manville and Hartville to maintain continuity.